garthgilmourni/ktor-getting-started-test/GettingStartedWithKtorV1.md

 The meaning of this line is as follows:

 * Invoking *staticResources* tells Ktor that we want our application to be able to provide standard website content, such as HTML and JavaScript files.
-Although this content may be executed within the browser it is considered static from the server's point of view.
+Although this content may be executed within the browser, it is considered static from the server's point of view.
 * The URL  */content* specifies the path that should be used to fetch this content.
 * The path *mycontent* is the name of the folder within which the static content will live.
 Ktor will look for this folder within the *resources* directory.

 In order to start serving this static content:

-1. Right click on the ‘src/main/resources’ folder within the project and create a directory called ‘mycontent’.
+1. Right click on the *src/main/resources* folder within the project and create a directory called *mycontent*.
 Note you could also have used the new items shortcut.
-2. Within this folder right-click (or use the shortcut) and create a web page called sample.html.
+2. Within this folder right-click (or use the shortcut) and create a web page called *sample.html*.
 Populate the page with some sample HTML tags.
 3. Restart the application.